-Ris ks 1 Local authorities do not have the legal gateway to check eligibility against government administrative data, and therefore the system is more open to the risk of fraud.
-2 Without the ability to check government administrative records, the system and processes which are put in place are likely to burden parents with the requirement to evidence their eligibility and some may be unable to take full advantage of the Offer if they find this difficult or time consuming to do (e.g. obtaining pay slips to evidence their employment and pay).
-3 The evidence parents are likely to be required to provide will be personal and sensitive; this creates potential data security risks.
-4 All 22 local authorities could create different systems, which would be inefficient and could create confusion in the application process (e.g. where parents work in a different area to where they live).
+Risks Local authorities do not have the legal gateway to check eligibility against government administrative data, and therefore the system is more open to the risk of fraud.
+2 Without the ability to check government administrative records, the system and processes which are put in place are likely to burden parents with the requirement to evidence their eligibility and some may be unable to take full advantage of the Offer if they find this difficult or time consuming to do (e.g. obtaining pay slips to evidence their employment The evidence parents are likely to be required to provide will be personal 3 and sensitive; this creates potential data security risks.
+All 10 local authorities could create different systems, which would be inefficient and could create confusion in the application process (e.g. where parents work in a different area to where they live).